dingyunxing/SQL-on-LINZ-Streets-Dataset/README.md

 Zealand government organisation.
 LINZ responsibilities include managing land titles, geodetic and cadastral survey systems, topographic information, hydrographic information, managing Crown property and supporting government decision making around foreign ownership.
-The LINZ dataset used in this assignment is a comprehensive list of New Zealand addresses.
+The LINZ dataset here is a comprehensive list of New Zealand addresses.

 The other dataset comes from Stronger Christchurch Infrastructure Rebuild Team (SCIRT) Project.
 SCIRT goal is to creat resilient infrastructure that gives people security and